Grounds for Terminating Parental Rights

 - Risk of substantial harm to the child.

 - The child's need for continuity and care.

 - The child was conceived as a result of rape or incest.

 - A newborn child is addicted to alcohol or drugs.

-- The child has developed a strong and healthy relationship with his or her foster or other substitute family.
+- The child has developed a strong and healthy relationship with their foster or other substitute family.